Vision for Collective Worship

-1) To let our lights shine – with the help of our Collective Worship we need to deepen our knowledge of our Christian values which will help us become more kind, generous, wise, courageous, forgiving and self-controlled people.
+1) To let our lights shine – with the help of our Collective Worship we need to deepen our knowledge of our School Values which will help us become more kind, generous, wise, courageous, forgiving and self-controlled people.
 We will do this by exploring values in Collective Worship and learning Bible stories in our classes.

 2) Christian Values- we need to know what our School Christian Values look like in everyday life so that they are central to our heart of our head, hand heart curriculum approach.
-Eye catching displays help children to understand and use correct vocabulary, raising standards and behaviour across the year groups resulting in caring, open minded children.
+Eye catching displays help children to understand and use correct vocabulary, which raises standards and behaviour across the year groups resulting in caring, open minded children.

-3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important to them as individuals and as a community.
-The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Gill and help to set up the Collective Worship space.
+3) Team work – Collective Worship is the gathering together of the school community on a daily basis to think about, respond to, reflect on and consider issues that are important as individuals and as a community.
+The Collective Worship Team will work together to achieve this and write their own prayers, collate feedback about Collective Worship, meet with Rev Gill and help to set up our Collective Worship space.

 Mrs R Hiscocks